 Historically, it had been as tumultuous for western cultures to experience the age of reason as it was for Tara Westover.
 As with Westover, Western civilization experienced very similar severe disruptions between people with an enlightened mind of reason and people with the traditional mind of faithfulness to church and home.
 In the quadrune mind model, this conflict would reflect the old mammalian mind resisting the growing pains of moving to the new mammalian mind.
 At a societal level, we see growth from the old mammalian to the new mammalian minds during the Age of Reason in the movement to separate church and state; Isaac Newton’s and John Locke’s scientific and philosophical writings furthering the argument that human reason is man’s best chance to advance human society; and, of course, Immanuel Kant’s credo of the age: “Dare to know!
 Have the courage to use your own reason” (or understanding or intelligence).
 Westover’s travails with the process of mental growth are surely commensurate with the experiences of many people living in the West around the 18th century.

 At this point Westover’s age of reason appears to diverge from the historical version.
 The coldly-intellectual Age of Reason did not appeal to a large segment of the population, which pushed back with their own emphasis on emotion.
 From this, we get the Romantic Era, a period of dark, moody paintings and literature filled with wind-swept moors.
-Although we believe that in the long term society is progressing toward a more Human environment (no longer are the enslavement of large groups of people or public executions commonplace), in the short term there is often a pushback to progress.
+Although we believe that in the long term society is progressing toward a more Human environment (no longer are the enslavement of large groups of people or public executions commonplace), in the short term there is often a pushback to change.
 This is precisely because of the growing pains we have discussed associated with transitioning between minds.
 Societies are made up of individuals living from all four minds.
 As more and more new mammalian-minded individuals fill a society, an age of reason is inevitable.
 But there will undoubtedly be many old mammalian-minded people who are not interested in making that transition, so they may take back control and return their culture to a more emotional state, at least until their numbers dwindle and the rationalists can lead with less opposition.

 As with societies, individuals may stick their toe into the pond of growth only to pull it back out and run home.
 But Westover does not appear to be reverting to a pre-new mammalian mind by returning to her family or her earlier way of life.
 When the world supports our exploration into a new mentality–as it seems to have done for Westover by praising her journey into reason with rave reviews for Educated–continuing to live from our new mentality feels far more doable.